-As David dodged repeated attempts on his life, Saul became moody and depressed.
+As David dodged repeated attempts by Saul to take his life, Saul became moody and depressed.
 Saul’s desire to kill David became obsessive.
 He seemed more focused on killing David or having him killed than he was on being king.

 David finally sought refuge with Samuel at Ramah, and this was the context for the second time Saul prophesied.
-It is significant, I believe, that Saul was in a state of moody rebellion and desperate obsession to kill David and hold onto to the kingdom that God decreed he would lose.
+It is significant, I believe, that Saul was in a state of moody rebellion and desperate obsession to kill David.
+Saul was desperately trying to hold onto to the kingdom that God decreed he would lose.

-Saul sent messengers to capture David in Ramah, but the Spirit of God came upon them in the company of Samuel and the prophets, and they prophesied with the prophets instead of seizing David.
+Saul sent messengers to capture David in Ramah, but the Spirit of God came upon them in the company of Samuel and the prophets.
+Thus, the messengers Saul sent prophesied with the prophets instead of seizing David.
 (1 Samuel 19:18-20) Saul sent a second group of messengers to capture David, and the same thing happened.
 (1 Samuel 19:21)

-Then, Saul went himself to Ramah to seize David, but “the Spirit of God came upon him also”, and Saul began to prophesy.
+Then, Saul went himself to Ramah to seize David.
+When he got there, “the Spirit of God” came upon him Saul, and Saul began to prophesy.
 Saul was so “seized” by God that he stripped off his clothes and “lay naked all that day and all that night”.
 (1 Samuel 19:22-24)